basarat/typescript-book/docs/quick/browser.md

 * Install [NodeJS](https://nodejs.org/en/download/)

 ## Project Setup
-* Create a project dir
+* Create a project dir:
 ```
 mkdir your-project
 cd your-project
 ```
 * Create `tsconfig.json`.
 We discuss [modules here](../project/external-modules.md).
-Also good to have it setup for `tsx` compilation out of the box.
+Also good to have it setup for `tsx` compilation out of the box:
 ```json
 {
     "compilerOptions": {